 Early musical experiences were at the piano, mostly - my mum taught my sister and me from an early age, and I have always loved doodling at the piano.
 Another foundational musical influence was Folk - our parents are both from Northern Ireland and my dad would sometimes wake us up by playing the chanter, which is a kind of practice instrument for the bagpipes (if you haven’t experienced the unyielding honk of a chanter, do look it up, and count yourself lucky not to have been woken up by it).

-Having been a chorister at Llandaff Cathedral (and desperately failing to learn the organ during sixth form) I later landed a choral scholarship at St Peter’s College, Oxford whilst reading for the BA in Music.
-I also played just about as much sport as I could, including captaining the College rugby team and playing Blues Men’s Lacrosse.
-Stints then followed as a choral scholar at Wells Cathedral and as a lay clerk at Worcester Cathedral, before I moved to Cambridge to read for the MPhil in Composition and sing at St John’s College.
+Having been a chorister at Llandaff Cathedral as a kid, I wound up being a choral scholar at the mighty St Peter’s College Oxford for my undergraduate years, where I spent my time playing as much sport as I could, including captaining the College rugby team and playing Blues Men’s Lacrosse.
+Stints then followed as a choral scholar at Wells Cathedral and as a lay clerk at Worcester Cathedral, before I moved to Cambridge to read for the MPhil in Composition and to sing at St John’s College (a place dear to both Julian and Peter, too!).
 More recently, I read for the DPhil in Composition back at Oxford whilst singing at Christ Church.
-As is probably obvious, writing music is a huge passion of mine.
+So, writing music is a huge passion of mine.
 But so is sport - I try to get down to the Emirates to watch the mighty Arsenal whenever possible.
-I now live in the Suffolk countryside with my fiancee Mollie and our dear cat Pamela, and I bob in and out of London to sing with the odd choir (and to watch football).
+I now live in the Suffolk countryside with my wife Mollie, daughter Rosie, and cat Pamela.